CoFH/cofh.github.io/docs/cofh-world/examples/index.md

 - a link to an example JSON file
 - a gallery of images

-The actual feature and distribution type pages themselves, however, include many many more examples; this page is intended only to provide you with an overview.
+The actual feature/distribution type and common format pages themselves, however, include many many more examples; this page is intended only to provide you with an overview.

 ## Feature Type Examples